 How to Avoid Wire Transfer Fees

-If you’re interested in sending money through a wire transfer, here are a few ways you can avoid or cut down on the fees.
+If you’re interested in sending money via a wire transfer, here are a few ways you can avoid or reduce wire transfer fees.

 2. Wire the money in a foreign currency

 Some banks will give you the option to conduct wires in a foreign currency.
-You don’t have to have the foreign currency on hand since the bank will do the conversion for you.
+However, you don’t have to have the foreign currency on hand since the bank will convert it for you.
 This can be a good way to cut down on or even eliminate the wire transfer fee.

 3. Schedule recurring wire transfers

 You may be able to earn a discount by scheduling recurring wire transfers.
-However, if you anticipate needing a money transfer on a recurring basis, your bank can probably offer you cheaper options.
+However, if you anticipate needing a money transfer on a regular basis, your bank can probably offer you cheaper options.

 4. Do it yourself instead of having the bank initiate it

-By doing the wire transfer yourself, you could cut down on the fees by $10.
+By wiring the money yourself, you could cut down on the wire transfer fee by $10.
 Just make sure you feel confident about your ability to initiate a wire transfer on your own.
-These transactions cannot be canceled, so you don’t want to make a mistake.
+Banks cannot cancel these transactions, so you don’t want to make a mistake.

 5. Choose a bank that offers free wire transfers

-Some banks will waive the wire transfer fees for their customers.
-These discounts are usually given as a perk for opening more exclusive accounts with that bank.
+Some banks will waive wire transfer fees for their customers.
+These discounts are usually given as a perk for more exclusive bank accounts.

-Wire transfers are a secure way to send money electronically to another person or financial institution.
-They are generally considered the safest way to transfer money, but they can come with hefty fees.
+Wire transfers are a secure way of sending money electronically to another person or bank.
+They are typically considered the safest way to transfer money, but they can come with hefty fees.

 You’ll need to decide for yourself whether these fees are worth it.
 Here are a few things to keep in mind before sending a wire transfer:

-- If you want to substantially cut down on wire transfer fees, you can look into nonbanking options like Western Union or TransferWise.
+- If you want to substantially cut down on wire transfer fees, you can look into other financial service companies like Western Union or TransferWise.

-- If you only need to transfer smaller amounts of money, consider peer-to-peer payment apps like Zelle or the Cash app.
+- If you only need to transfer smaller amounts of money, consider alternative money transfer options such as like Zelle, Venmo, or Cash App.
 These transfers happen immediately and won’t cost you any fees.